1. Bring a medium pan of water to a boil over high heat, then reduce heat to medium.

 4. Remove the pan from the heat and immediately place under cold running tap water to stop the cooking.
 Let the eggs cool completely and then peel.

-6. Pour the soy marinade into a bowl and add the peeled eggs (make sure the eggs are covered with the marinade).
-Cover and marinate for 3-4 hours (no longer, or else the eggs will be too salty).
-Remove the eggs from the marinade.
-If not using right away, place in a container, cover and refrigerate until ready to use.
+6. Add the peeled eggs to the tare, making sure the eggs are completely submerged.
+Cover and marinate for 2-3 hours (no longer, or else the eggs will be too salty).
+Remove the eggs from the tare.
+If not using right away, place the tare in a container, cover and refrigerate until ready to use.
+Freeze any leftover tare for future use.